Back braces for lower back pain can provide temporary relief and support for someone with a painful back.

 Key benefit: For lower back support on a budget

 This would be the go-to model for someone who gets rare but quite severe muscle spasms in their lower back that take a few days to pass – you likely don’t need a highly supportive model, just one that can help you move a little more freely during an episode.

 As this brace is also smaller than the previous two examples, it fits snugly under your clothes without being visible in many cases – perfect if you don’t want others to know you’re wearing one at work or in the gym.

 At less than the price of lunch in the UK, I don’t think you’ll find a more reasonably priced model.
-The reviews are largely positive, too.
+The reviews are positive, too.